-- ▶ Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - No persons may be in the vehicle while it is is raised. - ▶ Do not start the motor while the vehicle is jacked up. - Whilst the vehicle is in a jacked up position, persons must not lie down under it.
+- Never overload the vehicle jack.
+The maximum permissible load is specified on the vehicle jack's identification plate. - ► Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - No persons may be in the vehicle while it is is raised. - Do not start the motor while the vehicle is jacked up. - ▶ Whilst the vehicle is in a jacked up position, persons must not lie down under it.

-- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - > Tighten the wheel nuts or wheel bolts cross-wise (Fig. 298). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
-Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.
+- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 300). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
+Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ▶ Wheel rims or tyres that are not approved for the vehicle can jeopardize road safety and they must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.